-- Examination credits are not accepted. - CAA does not transfer overseas licence privileges, only the applicable and equivalent New Zealand type rating/s as endorsed on the licence and if they are currently on the New Zealand aircraft register.
+Examination credits are not accepted.

-- The FAA A & P Certificate, or other ICAO state Certificates based on the FAA Certificate, are not recognised. - EASA/JAA Category A licences are not recognised. - Applicants will be required to complete the Fit and Proper Person Questionnaire -CAA 24FPP, and satisfy the Director that the issue of the document is not contrary to the interests of aviation safety.
+- CAA does not transfer foreign licence privileges, only the applicable and equivalent New Zealand type rating/s as endorsed on the licence and if they are currently on the New Zealand aircraft register. - The FAA A & P Certificate, or other ICAO state Certificates based on the FAA Certificate, are not recognised. - EASA/JAA Category A licences are not recognised. - Applicants will be required to complete the Fit and Proper Person Questionnaire (either online using MyAviation, or by filling in CAA 24FPP), and satisfy the Director that the issue of the document is not contrary to the interests of aviation safety.

-66.9(b)(2) - Fit and proper person test
+Rule 66.9(b)(2) - FPP test